 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Civil unrest/political tension

-The political situation in Ukraine has become more volatile, with violent protests and demonstrations happening in a number of regional centres in the eastern regions of Ukraine.
+The political situation in Ukraine is volatile, and violent protests and demonstrations continue to occur in a number of regional centres.
 We advise you to reconsider your need to travel to Ukraine.
 If you are in Ukraine and are concerned for your safety or security, you should consider leaving.

-We advise Australians not to travel to Crimea at this time due to the volatile political situation and the serious risk of further escalation and potential violence.
-The security situation remains unstable with reports of armed operations throughout the region.
-Armed groups seized control of two airports in the Crimean Peninsula on 28 February.
-Australians presently in Crimea should exercise heightened vigilance and leave by commercial means if it is safe to do so.
-There are reports that a number of commercial flights have been cancelled to/from Crimea.
-We recommend that Australians seek alternate departure options, such as bus or train.
-If it is not safe to leave, limit your movements, stay indoors, and avoid demonstrations and large public gatherings.
+We advise Australians not to travel to Crimea at this time as the security situation remains tense and unresolved.
+Australians presently in Crimea should leave by commercial means if it is safe to do so.
+If you are unable to leave, limit your movements, stay indoors, and avoid demonstrations and large public gatherings.
 Our ability to provide consular assistance in Crimea may be limited.

-Australians should avoid locations where demonstrations and large public gatherings are evident, as even peaceful protests may become violent.
+Australians should continue to avoid locations where demonstrations and large public gatherings are evident, as even peaceful protests may become violent.

 The rate of crime is increasing in Ukraine.
 Robbery, pickpocketing and bag snatching occur regularly particularly on public transport, at crowded markets, in popular tourist areas and in bars and nightclubs.
 Drink spiking, with the intention of robbing the victim while incapacitated, has been reported.
 Street scams are common.
 Criminals are known to target foreigners.